It is 39 years since the Falklands War ended, but many who were there likely remember it as if it were yesterday.

 Their comrades in 45 Commando, meanwhile, were nearby taking two mountains next to each other named Two Sisters.

 They’d come under fire from machine guns, being fired by enemy soldiers hiding in makeshift bunkers made of holes in the rocks.
-Sergeant George Matthews remembered a particularly lively part of the battle:
+Gregory Fremont-Barnes quotes Sergeant George Matthews remembering a particularly lively part of the battle:

 June 13 – 14

 The Scots Guards had a similar experience on Mount Tumbledown the following night, hiding in crevices amongst the rocks as defenders, equipped with night sights, unleashed a torrent of small arms fire upon them.
 They suffered nine dead but eventually took the ridge after 11 hours of intense fighting.